Andalusia Must-see Attractions

 Nerja caves

 Are you wondering about the best things to do in Andalucia with children?
-So, if yes, you should go on a day trip to Nerja Caves.
+If so, you should go on a day trip to Nerja Caves.

-In 1959 some students looking for bats discovered it by pure chance.
-They are 4km long, but only bout a third is open to visitors.
+In 1959, some students looking for bats discovered it by pure chance.
+It is 4km long, but only about a third is open to visitors.

-You can get an audio guide to learn more about the history of the caves and their discovery.
+You can get an audio guide to learn more about the caves’ history and discovery.
 Please wear comfortable shoes and a jacket: it’s always cold in shelters, even during summertime!
-Allow about 45min for a visit.
+Allow about 45 minutes for a visit.

 During your visit, you can access several halls, such as the Cataclysm Hall, where you can see one of the tallest and largest columns in the world.
 Torca Hall and its numerous cave paintings are also worth a look.